elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

 Example auto-instrumentation steps:

-1. Create a `python` namespace and run a deployment named `python-app`:
+1. Create a `python` namespace and run a deployment named `python-app`

     ```bash
     # Python Namespace and Deployment